MarkDYabut/my-write/src/content/post2.md

 Which are fine to set, however most people will just leave it at that; and just focus on those 2 end results.
 Some people may set a strict diet, exercise daily, sell their video game console.
 While these solutions may work, they tend to not be sustainable.
 One may be able to keep it up for a month, or even the whole year; but end up back into their old habit very easily.
 Think about it; if I just focussed on a single result, and not the system that lead up to that result - do you think it would be sustainable?

 > "The purpose of setting goals is to win the game.
 The purpose of building systems is to continue playing the game.
 Imagine you have a messy room and you set a goal to clean it.
 If you summon the energy to tidy up, then you will have a clean room—for now.
 But if you maintain the same sloppy, pack-rat habits that led to a messy room in the first place, soon you’ll be looking at a new pile of clutter and hoping for another burst of motivation.
 You’re left chasing the same outcome because you never changed the system behind it.
-You treated a symptom without addressing the cause."

-- James Clear
+You treated a symptom without addressing the cause." <br /> - James Clear

 ## Address The Cause